salilab/saliweb/doc/modules/frontend.rst

       simply displays a suitable text file installed as part of the web service in the ``txt`` directory, named ``help.txt``, ``contact.txt`` or ``news.txt`` respectively.

+   .. method:: check_page_access(page_type)

+      Check whether access to the given *page_type* is allowed. *page_type* is one of 'index', 'submit', 'queue', 'results', 'help'.
+It should simply return if access is allowed, or throw an :exc:`AccessDeniedError` if access is not permitted.
+By default, it simply returns, allowing all access.

    .. method:: allow_file_download(file)